By Kim Soko Schaefer

-My system starts with my favorite project management tool, The Roadmap.
+My system starts with my favorite planning tool, The Roadmap planning tool.
 This is a free, easy to use Google Sheet that keeps track of all the major moving parts of any project I’m working on.
 From my business, to my personal life, this tool covers it all.
-Luckily for all of you, it’s free and you can download it here.

 Next I have my Current To Do list (which I keep as a tab along with The Roadmap and the Long Term To Do in a single workbook).
 At the top of my Current list are my priorities.
 Ideally there is just 1 here, but more realistically there are 3-5 (but no more than 5).